linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

         screen

 1. This creates a new Screen session.
 A welcome message for the new session is presented.
-Close this message by hitting `Return` on your keyboard.
+Close this message by hitting `Enter` on your keyboard.

 1. You are now in your Screen session.
 Run the bot again: